-TU is home to a diverse population, with more than 1,100 students representing 73 countries.
+TU is home to a diverse population, with 876 international students representing nearly 70 countries.
 Faculty, administrators, students and staff value our diverse campus population because it enriches the educational experience.

 Through the university’s focus on internationalization, students are choosing to study abroad in record numbers and faculty are developing international research and teaching collaborations that advance their scholarship.

 A variety of multicultural student organizations on campus provide cultural enrichment, information, assistance and support to international and minority students and provide forums for discussing relevant issues with other students and faculty.